 Houston is the artery that keeps America’s heart pumping.
 Yet, the cost of Hurricane Harvey had it hit the Houston shipping canal would have been devastating.

-While motor insurers are focused on the risks represented by the insured, the advent of driverless cars raise questions about the increased risk represented by manufacturers, their suppliers and service providers, writes Suki Basi in Insurance Day.
+Driverless cars raise questions about the increased risk represented by manufacturers, their suppliers and service providers.

 Insurance Day reports on Russell Group's exclusive Breakfast Briefing on Connected Risk held at the Old Library at Lloyd's on Tuesday 18th July